bigjosh/Voyant-test-board/README.md

 A thin board+firmware that provides...

-1. a USB host serial interface that can exercise SPI and digital IO targets on the midboard via the M50 connector
+1. a text-based USB host serial command interface
+2. an M50 connector with SPI and digital IO targets on the midboard via the M50 connector
 2. a pass-thru serial port labeled "TEC_UART" via the M50 connector
-3. an auxiliary header with additional pins available for digital IO, SPI, and serial.
+3. an auxiliary header with additional pins available for digital IO, SPI, analog IO, and serial.

 Not that all pins from the M50 connector are also directly available via break-out headers for debugging.